 - a) Wheels must be the originally fitted and homologated parts with no modification allowed. - b) The wheels may be overpainted but the original finish cannot be removed. - c) A non-slip coating/treatment may be applied to the bead area of the rim. - d) If the original design included a cushion drive for the rear wheel, it must be the originally fitted and homologated parts with no modification allowed. - e) Wheel axles may be modified or replaced but must be of the same material as the originally homologated part.
 The shank section of the axle must remain the same diameter as the originally homologated axle but the threaded area may be reduced in diameter. - f) Wheel spacers can be modified or replaced. - g) Bearing spacers are free. - h) Wheel balance weights may be discarded, changed or added to.

-Aluminium or steel inflation valves are compulsory.
+Angled aluminium or steel inflation valves are compulsory. - i) The only allowed rim sizes are: